Symmetric Triangle Quadrature Rules for Arbitrary Functions: Singularities and Function-Sequence Construction

-For triangles, in barycentric coordinates, edge singularities ($\alpha=0$) can be modeled by $\singfuncvec(\alpha)$ and corner singularities ($\alpha=1$) can be modeled by $\singfuncvec(1-\alpha)$, assuming the singularities in $\singfuncvec(x)$ occur at $x=0$.
-For both corner and edge singularities, one can increase the number of entries in $\singfuncvec(x)$; however, doing so may further reduce the maximum polynomial degree the rules are capable of integrating for a given number of points.
+For triangles, in barycentric coordinates, edge singularities ($\alpha=0$) can be modeled by $\singfuncvec(\alpha)$ and vertex singularities ($\alpha=1$) can be modeled by $\singfuncvec(1-\alpha)$, assuming the singularities in $\singfuncvec(x)$ occur at $x=0$.
+For both vertex and edge singularities, one can increase the number of entries in $\singfuncvec(x)$; however, doing so may further reduce the maximum polynomial degree the rules are capable of integrating for a given number of points.